Alamein/Group3_ImageClasssification/README.md

 The images are organized into a directory structure where each class has its folder containing the respective images.

+## Result and Discussion
+Our research shows the performance of MobileNetV2 model on indigenous Nigeria food image classification achieved the best performance performance with an prediction score of 80%.
+However,we have not explored some others image classification models such as AlexNet, VGGNet,ResNet etc to compare their performance on the Nigeria food image classification.

+Link to the video Presentation:

 ## Team Members
  Bala Mairiga Abduljalil | ballaabduljalil@gmail.com <br>
  Al-Amin Musa Magaga  | alaminmusamagaga@gmail.com <br>